New Relic (NYSE:NEWR) Releases Q1 2023 Earnings Guidance

+A number of brokerages have commented on NEWR.
+Needham & Company LLC downgraded shares of New Relic from a buy rating to a hold rating in a research note on Friday, May 13th.
+Zacks Investment Research downgraded shares of New Relic from a hold rating to a sell rating in a research note on Wednesday.
+Robert W. Baird dropped their target price on shares of New Relic from $117.00 to $75.00 and set a na rating on the stock in a research note on Friday, May 13th.
+Morgan Stanley dropped their target price on shares of New Relic from $150.00 to $138.00 and set an overweight rating on the stock in a research note on Wednesday, February 9th.
+Finally, Royal Bank of Canada lowered their price target on shares of New Relic from $90.00 to $45.00 in a research report on Friday, May 13th.
+One analyst has rated the stock with a sell rating, five have given a hold rating and three have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, New Relic currently has a consensus rating of Hold and a consensus price target of $88.09.

-Hedge funds have recently bought and sold shares of the stock.
-Vanguard Group Inc. boosted its holdings in shares of New Relic by 1.0% in the 1st quarter.
-Vanguard Group Inc. now owns 4,973,747 shares of the software maker’s stock valued at $332,645,000 after buying an additional 49,388 shares during the period.
-First Trust Advisors LP grew its stake in shares of New Relic by 12.1% in the first quarter.
-First Trust Advisors LP now owns 239,105 shares of the software maker’s stock worth $15,991,000 after purchasing an additional 25,772 shares in the last quarter.
-Raymond James & Associates grew its position in New Relic by 71.3% in the 1st quarter.
-Raymond James & Associates now owns 59,633 shares of the software maker’s stock valued at $3,988,000 after buying an additional 24,817 shares in the last quarter.
-Employees Retirement System of Texas boosted its holdings in shares of New Relic by 282.4% in the first quarter.
-Employees Retirement System of Texas now owns 32,500 shares of the software maker’s stock valued at $2,174,000 after acquiring an additional 24,000 shares in the last quarter.
-Finally, Dynamic Technology Lab Private Ltd boosted its stake in New Relic by 514.1% during the first quarter.
-Dynamic Technology Lab Private Ltd now owns 26,817 shares of the software maker’s stock valued at $1,794,000 after buying an additional 22,450 shares in the last quarter.
-88.24% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently added to or reduced their stakes in NEWR.
+Canada Pension Plan Investment Board grew its position in New Relic by 132.0% during the fourth quarter.
+Canada Pension Plan Investment Board now owns 559 shares of the software maker’s stock valued at $62,000 after buying an additional 318 shares during the period.
+PNC Financial Services Group Inc. grew its position in New Relic by 129.2% during the first quarter.
+PNC Financial Services Group Inc. now owns 1,066 shares of the software maker’s stock valued at $72,000 after buying an additional 601 shares during the period.
+Penserra Capital Management LLC lifted its holdings in New Relic by 50.0% during the first quarter.
+Penserra Capital Management LLC now owns 1,254 shares of the software maker’s stock valued at $83,000 after purchasing an additional 418 shares in the last quarter.
+Acadian Asset Management LLC purchased a new position in New Relic during the first quarter valued at $113,000.
+Finally, Neo Ivy Capital Management purchased a new position in New Relic during the fourth quarter valued at $135,000.
+Hedge funds and other institutional investors own 88.24% of the company’s stock.

 New Relic Company Profile (Get Rating)